-Speaking of bandstands, you'll find plenty of gigs, concerts, and family events being held in the park during the spring and summer months as well as the famous Aberdare Park Bike Road Races held every July.
+Speaking of bandstands, you'll find plenty of gigs, concerts, and family events being held in the park during the spring and summer months, as well as the famous Aberdare Park Bike Road Races held each July.
 For families there is a large playground catering for children of all ages, as well as peddle boats on the park's lake.
-Will you choose a Swan?
-Or a firey Dragon!
+Will you choose a swan?
+Or a firey dragon?

 Dare Valley Country Park (Parc Gweldig Cwm Dâr)

 The park is a great place if you like walking.
 Three marked walks provide an excellent way to explore the park, and see some fantastic scenery.
-Bwllfa (3.5k, wheelchair & pushchair accessible), Cae Mawr (4km), and Penrhiwllech (6km) trails offer something for everyone.
+Bwllfa (2 miles/3.5km, wheelchair and pushchair accessible), Cae Mawr (2.5miles/4km), and Penrhiwllech (3.7miles/6km) trails provide options for all abilities.

 Other outdoor pursuits include archery, bushcraft, a children's adventure playground, a trim trail, as well as bike hire.
 If you're looking for wildlife, as well as an abundance of bees, insects, pond life, and birds.
 There is even a viewing platform for peregrine falcons at the north end of the park.

-Should you want to take more time to enjoy all the park has to offer, or even use it as a base to explore other nearby areas such as the Brecon Beacons, the park offers accommodation in the form of caravan and camping pitches, as well as the Dare Valley Hotel which is great for families and groups.
+Should you want to take more time to enjoy all the park has to offer, or even use it as a base to explore other nearby areas such as Bannau Brycheiniog, the park offers accommodation in the form of caravan and camping pitches.

 The Coliseum Theatre (Theatr y Colisëwm)